 According to Gibbs (2006), perception is the ability to derive meaning from sensory experience to guide adaptive behavior.
+Agency can manifest in the active process of perceptual learning, that is, learning to perceive particular features and meanings (i.e., affordances)in the environment.
 Individuals' perception of affordances is relative to the perceiving object.
 Cultural connection also comes into play in this learning process because individuals' may perceive the affordances differently depending on their prior language culture.
 This type of learning goes beyond the cognitive development through information processing.
+It involves a whole-person, body and mind socially situated process.